-Saint-Victor-la-Coste is a charming southern French village perched on a hill and dominated by a castle-fortress.
+Saint-Victor-la-Coste is a charming southern village set on a hillside to the north and dominated by a fortified castle.
 However, it is not only that.
 The village, which has changed its name seven times since its creation in 1220, has a rich history dating back to prehistoric times.
 It has an important historical heritage, including remnants of a Roman road, the Mayran hermitage from the 11th century, the St. Martin site and chapel dating from the 11th/12th century, the Castellas and the old medieval village, the parish church from the 17th/early 18th century, as well as washhouses and a 19th-century fountain.

 The landscape of Saint-Victor-la-Coste is also very diverse, offering hills with rare vegetation, vineyards, woods and garrigues.
 Hiking trails allow you to discover a diverse fauna and flora, including wild boars, foxes, rabbits, partridges, squirrels, thyme, rosemary, green oaks and immortal lavender.

 Today, the village has a little over 2,000 inhabitants, spread over the 26.64 km² of its territory and its hamlet of Palus, where there are traders, artisans, winemakers and services for daily life.
 The numerous associations in the village also offer a wide range of activities for children and adults.